 What's with the idea behind those stairs?

-Designed to foster community inside and outside the building, the University Center's staircases are one of the project's most novel elements.
+Designed to foster community inside and outside the building, the University Center's staircases are one of the building's most novel elements.
 Each exposed staircase sits atop a hidden fire staircase, allowing two kinds of movement through the building: The exposed stairs encourage chance meetings, while the hidden ones provide direct floor-to-floor access.
 Learn more at the Architect's Newspaper.

-Which divisions' classes will be held here?
+Which divisions' classes are held here?

 The University Center is a resource for all New School students, and every division will have courses in and access to the building.